 Test scenarios should include both basic site navigation and the use of web-based applications.
-A cognitive impairment usually refers to a reduction in your ability to process information, while a hearing disability can include partial or total inability to hear.
+A cognitive impairment usually refers to a reduced ability to process information, while a hearing disability can include partial or total inability to hear.

 Testing with People with Disabilities

 Accessibility testing is just one part of the overall usability testing process, but it’s important that you test with both disabled and non-disabled people.
-The more that you can do to ensure your website can be used by everyone, the better.
+The more you can do to ensure everyone can use your website, the better.